box/developer.box.com/content/pages/index.md

   <Header to='/' centered>
     Core Box Platform concepts
   </Header>
-    Get started and discover how to use the Box Platform with our comprehensive guides.
+    Get started with Box Platform!
+    Use our guides to discover Box Platform capabilities and learn how to build and manage your own applications.

   <TileSlider>
     <Tile type="guide" title="App Types" href="/guides/applications/">
-      Upon creating a new Box application first select one of applications types.
-The type is dependent on the use case for your project.
+      Each Box application has its own type that reflects the project use case.
+      Learn more about application types.
     </Tile>
     <Tile type="guide" title="Authentication" href="/guides/authentication/">
       Authentication with the Box API uses an Access Token to identify a user.
-      The type of authorization depends on the type of Box Application that you've configured.
+      Authorization type depends on the type confugured Box Application.
+Learn more about authentication.
     </Tile>
     <Tile type="guide" title="Authorization" href="/guides/authorization/">
-      Some applications require explicit Admin authorization before use with an enterprise.
-Check step-by-step guide.
+      Some applications require explicit Admin authorization before you can use them in an enterprise.
+Check the step-by-step guide on authorizing your apps.
     </Tile>
     <Tile type="guide" title="Scopes" href="/guides/api-calls/permissions-and-errors/scopes/">
       Applications have their own set of permissions to perform